The Bird with the Crystal Plumage: Home media

 The film was originally cut by 20 seconds for its US release and received a 'GP' rating, though it was later re-classified as 'PG'.
 The film was later released on DVD by VCI with the restored violence, but had problems with a sequence of shots referred to as "the panty removal scene".
 Later pressings fixed it.
 Blue Underground later obtained the rights and re-released the film completely uncut, adding an extra shot of violence previously unseen.
 The picture was completely restored and the sound was remixed into both 5.1 audio for both Italian and English tracks, but contained another soundtrack remixed into DTS-ES 6.1 Discrete in English.

 Blue Underground released the film on Blu-ray Disc on 24 February 2009.
 Tech specs saw a BD-50 dual-layer presentation with newly remastered 1080p video and English audio tracks in DTS-HD Lossless Master Audio 7.1 Surround and Dolby TrueHD 7.1 Surround plus the original Italian audio track.
 It is now out-of-print.
-VCI announced on their Facebook page that they plan to release the film on Blu-ray Disc sometime soon and was released on September 12, 2013.
+VCI announced on their Facebook page that they plan to release the film on Blu-ray Disc sometime soon and was released on 12 September 2013.

-Arrow released the film on Blu-ray in the UK on June 13, 2011, but drew some criticism due to the film being cropped to 2.00:1 (which is director of photography Vittorio Storaro's current Univisium aspect ratio).
+Arrow released the film on Blu-ray in the United Kingdom on 13 June 2011, but drew some criticism due to the film being cropped to 2.00:1 (which is director of photography Vittorio Storaro's current Univisium aspect ratio).
 In June 2017, Arrow re-released the film on a limited edition Blu-ray/DVD combo pack in the US and the UK containing a remastered 4K transfer from the original camera negative made exclusively for the release.